 Multiple Sclerosis Prognosis

 Interestingly, my neurologist at the time referred to the inflammation as shadowing and not as lesions.
-But, the prognosis was the same, regardless of the chosen name.
+But, the prognosis was the same, regardless of the terminology used.

 The main characteristic of MS is its unique nature in every individual.
 Therefore, there is no set pattern on symptom development or progression path.